Cook Islands FAQs

-Vaka Eiva is the Cook Islands annual outrigger canoeing festival and biggest sporting event.
-The festival is a week long and brings paddlers from all over the world competing in various racing events.
-There’s a wrap up party at the end and adds festivities to the night life on the island.
+Vaka Eiva is the Cook Islands' annual outrigger canoeing festival and biggest sporting event.
+The festival is week-long and brings paddlers from all over the world to compete in various racing events.
+There’s a wrap-up party at the end which adds festivities to the nightlife on the island.

 What are some useful Rarotongan words?

 Ae - Yes.

 Get a Trip Quote Order a Brochure